Zorpia: Leadership

 Jeffrey Ng began his entrepreneurial career at the age of 13.
 He started his own Japanese music website and music search engine.
 He graduated from the University of Illinois at Urbana Champaign with a degree in computer engineering.
 Before building Zorpia, he worked for Expedia and at his university's National Center for Supercomputing Applications.

 Services

-Zorpia's features include photo-sharing, social networking, messaging and profiles.
-Zorpia has developed technology to analyze and predict compatibility between strangers, and has developed false identity prevention systems and user attractiveness discovery algorithms to help people make friends.
+Zorpia's features included photo-sharing, social networking, messaging and profiles.
+Zorpia developed technology to analyze and predict compatibility between strangers, and developed false identity prevention systems and user attractiveness discovery algorithms to help people make friends.

-Zorpia is one of the few social networking sites permitted for use in China.
+Zorpia was one of the few social networking sites permitted for use in China.

 Recognition

-Alexa Internet ranks Zorpia among the 6,000 most-visited websites worldwide, with a global rank of about 4000 and with 40% users from India and 10% users from China.
-Alexa also ranks Zorpia among the top 1000 most popular websites in India, with a rank of 933.
+Alexa Internet ranked Zorpia in 2013 among the 6,000 most-visited websites worldwide, with a global rank of about 4000 and with 40% users from India and 10% users from China.
+Alexa also ranked Zorpia among the top 1000 most popular websites in India, with a rank of 933.

 Business Today India named Zorpia as the growth leader in the India market from 2009 to 2010.

 Zorpia has been recognized by CNN, China Daily, the biggest English-language newspaper in China, and it has been featured in Phoenix Television's A Date with Luyu.